-A certified copy can be used to establish the identity of the person named on the certificate, whereas a certified informational copy CANNOT be used to establish identity.
+A certified copy can be used to establish the identity of the person named on the certificate, whereas a certified informational copy cannot be used to establish identity.
 Persons who are not eligible to receive a certified copy can receive a certified informational copy.
-Both types of documents are certified copies of the original document on file with our office.
+Both types of documents are certified copies of the original document on file with CDPH-VR office.
 Depending on the exact year of event, some Certified Informational Copies will have signatures and Social Security numbers removed.
-For more information, please refer to the application of the vital record you are seeking, or view our page,
+For more information, please refer to the application of the vital record you are seeking, or view the CDPH-VR page,

 Authorized Copy vs. Informational Copy.

 6. Does the sworn statement need to be notarized?

 If you are requesting a certified copy of a record via mail, you will need to provide a sworn statement and have it notarized.
 If you are only requesting a certified informational copy, then you will not need to provide a sworn statement.
 If you choose to go to the

 county recorder’s office in the county where the event occurred to apply in person, you will also not need to supply a notarized sworn statement.